masarakki/mobile_intent/README.md

 <% end %>
 ```

-it create a tag to start application or redirect to store.
+it create A-tag to start application with "myapp://mypage" or redirect to store.

 ## Contributing